 - 6 percent women-owned contractors

 - 40 percent construction workers who live in the city of Chicago

 - 30 percent of hours from minority journey workers and apprentices

 - 5 percent of hours form female journey workers and apprentices

 - 40 percent of hours from minority laborers

 - 5 percent of hours from female laborers

-Comer Children’s Hospital was the first construction project completed by UChicago Medicine after these goals went into effect.
+Comer Children’s Hospital, which opened in 2005, was the first construction project completed by UChicago Medicine after the hospital created its construction diversity initiative.
 “When I walk on every floor there, I can point to the work of minority contractors,” said Joan Archie, executive director of construction compliance at UChicago Medicine.
 “It’s very important to this campus that people who reside in the surrounding area have the opportunity to get the economic benefits stemming from construction.”